Phaseolus vulgaris

-Phaseolus vulgaris, the common bean, is a herbaceous annual plant grown worldwide for its edible dry seeds or green, unripe pods.
-Its leaf is also occasionally used as a vegetable and the straw as fodder.
+Phaseolus vulgaris, the common bean, is a herbaceous annual plant.
 Its botanical classification, along with other Phaseolus species, is as a member of the legume family, Fabaceae.
-Like most members of this family, common beans acquire the nitrogen they require through an association with rhizobia, which are nitrogen-fixing bacteria.

-The common bean has a long history of cultivation.
+It forms a green-leaved vine which produces beans inside of pods.

 All wild members of the species have a climbing habit, but many cultivars are classified either as bush beans or climbing beans, depending on their style of growth.
-The other major types of commercially grown beans are the runner bean (Phaseolus coccineus) and the broad bean (Vicia faba).

-Beans are grown on every continent except Antarctica.
 In 2022, 28 million tonnes of dry common beans were produced worldwide, led by India with 23% of the total.

+The common bean is the most consumed bean species in the world and is native to the Americas.
+It was domesticated in Mexico, Central America and the southern Andes region some 8 000 years ago.
+It has many cultivars.

-Raw dry beans contain the toxic compound phytohaemagglutinin, which can be deactivated by cooking beans for ten minutes at boiling point (100 °C, 212 °F).
-The U.S. Food and Drug Administration also recommends an initial soak of at least 5 hours in water which should then be discarded, although this is largely for reducing indigestible carbohydrates.
+Raw dry beans contain the toxic compound phytohaemagglutinin, which can be deactivated by boiling the beans for 30 minutes.
+In addition to the beans, the unripe green pods are used for food.
+The leaf is occasionally used as a vegetable and the straw as fodder.

 Description

 Bush varieties form erect bushes 20–60 cm tall, while pole, or running, varieties form vines 2–3 m long.
+All wild members of the species have a climbing habit.
 All varieties bear alternate, green or purple leaves, which are divided into three oval, smooth-edged leaflets, each 6–15 cm long and 3–11 cm wide.

 The white, pink, or purple flowers are about a centimetre long and have 10 stamens each.
 The flowers are self-pollinating, which facilitates the selection of stable cultivars.
 The flowers give way to pods 8–20 cm long and 1–1.5 cm wide.
 These may be green, yellow, black, or purple, each containing 4–8 beans.
 Some varieties develop a string along the pod; these are generally cultivated for dry beans, as green stringy beans are not commercially desirable.
 The beans are smooth, plump, kidney-shaped, up to 1.5 cm long, range widely in color and are often mottled in two or more colors.
 The beans maintain their germination capacity for up to five years.

-Like most species from Phaseolus, the genome of P. vulgaris has 11 chromosomal pairs (2n = 22).
-Its genome is one of the smallest in the legume family at 625 Mbp per haploid genome.
+Like most Phaseolus species, the genome has 11 chromosomal pairs (2n = 22).
+The genome is one of the smallest in the legume family at 625 Mbp per haploid genome.

 Raw or undercooked beans contain a toxic protein called phytohaemagglutinin.